ココハ デジタルワールドト カスカニ マジワル

-Most of what I do on here is relevant to the Digimon franchise, which I have a ridiculous fondness for, but this is not exclusively the case, and I’ll probably put up anything that strikes my fancy.
+Most of what I do on here is relevant to the Digimon franchise, which I have a ridiculous fondness for, but this is not exclusively the case, and I’ll probably put up anything I’m interested in.

 The site name “DigiLab” comes from the DigiLab run by Mirei Mikagura in Digimon Story Cyber Sleuth and Hacker’s Memory, where she observes the multiverse and gathers information about what’s happening in it.